tijlleenders/Freelist-android/README.md

 * you won't forget anything important

 It is also a way to collaborate efficiently with others to achieve shared goals.

+* The first phase is in the form of a todo-app for a single individual.
+* The second phase will be collaborative.

 See https://github.com/tijlleenders/Freelist-android/wiki for more ideas